Hampton County Courthouse – Hampton, South Carolina

 South Carolina | SC Picture Project | Hampton County Photos | Hampton County Courthouse

-Hampton County was incorporated in 1877 when the South Carolina General Assembly granted a separation from the northwestern portion of Beaufort County.
+Hampton County was incorporated in 1877 when the South Carolina General Assembly granted its separation from the northwestern portion of Beaufort County.
 The county was named for General Wade Hampton, III, then governor.
 (General Hampton also served as state representative, state senator, and US senator.)

 Extensive renovations and additions to the courthouse began in January of 2007.
-The new additions were constructed from older, softer bricks which match the original bricks in both texture and appearance.
+New portions were constructed from older, softer bricks to match the original bricks in both texture and appearance.
 A dedication ceremony was held on February 13, 2009 to celebrate the reopening of this landmark.

 Listed in the National Register of Historic Places, it is described as follows: